nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 }
 ```

-Not that the `nabto_device_integration_set_timestamp_impl` functions all copies the implementation structs even though they are pointers (to be sure that integrators does not make a mistake of deallocating it too soon).
+Not that the `nabto_device_integration_set_timestamp_impl` functions all copy the implementation structs even though they are pointers (to be sure that integrators do not make a mistake of deallocating them too soon).

-Note: if the ts.data is initialized with allocated user data, this data must be deallocated when the `nabto_device_platform_deinit` is called.
-Pointers to the allocated user data can be collected in a struct or similar and be kept via the the `nabto_device_integration_set_platform_data` utillity function and be reached by using the identical get function (see earlier explanation).
+Note: if the `ts.data` is initialized with allocated user data, this data must be deallocated when the `nabto_device_platform_deinit` is called.
+Pointers to the allocated user data can be collected in a struct or similar and be kept via the the `nabto_device_integration_set_platform_data` utility function and be reached by using the identical get function (see earlier explanation).

 ## Example of a module with medium complexity - struct np_dns_functions